Features

 Then the cat is not hungry

-s following it.
-It can contain one or more steps, which are run before each scenario (but after any Before
+Background allows you to add some context to the Scenarios following it.
+It can contain one or more steps, which are run before each scenario (but after any Before hooks).

 Feature: Animal feature